openSUSE/news-o-o/_posts/2011-05-14-opensuse-weekly-news-issue-175-is-out.markdown

         LibreOffice Writer and its Oracle-owned predecessor, there are some tricks that can help you get the most out of it.
 Here's a look at 7 such tricks. (...)

-
+â€

+â€œ

         [Linux Journal/Doug Roberts: Ebook Publishing Using Linux Tools](http://www.linuxjournal.com/content/ebook-publishing-using-linux-tools)

-Digital books, aka ebooks are going to change the publishing world just as iTunes and
+Digital books, aka â€œebooksâ€ are going to change the publishing world just as iTunes and
         digital music have changed the music industry.
-At the moment, Amazon™s Kindle seems to be the biggest fish in the pond.
-While the actual numbers are fuzzy, Amazon™s Kindle appears to be driving ebook growth, as suggested by [this](http://www.atrianyc.com/computers-and-technology/amazon-kindle-driving-growth-in-the-e-book-reader-market/) article.
+At the moment, Amazonâ€™s Kindle seems to be the biggest fish in the pond.
+While the actual numbers are fuzzy, Amazonâ€™s Kindle appears to be driving ebook growth, as suggested by [this](http://www.atrianyc.com/computers-and-technology/amazon-kindle-driving-growth-in-the-e-book-reader-market/) article.

 Recent news points to authors making a dramatic shift from traditional publishing houses
         to self-publishing, as pointed out in [this article](http://www.techdirt.com/blog/casestudies/articles/20110321/00183913568/best-selling-author-turns-down-half-million-dollar-publishing-contract-to-self-publish.shtml) that describes why Barry Eisler turned down a $500,000 deal from a mainstream publisher, choosing instead to self-publish.
 This particular article was in fact my own tipping point: I had written a science fiction novel 30 years ago that I was unable to get any of the publishing houses interested in at the time.
-I thought to myself, Why not? So I dusted off the old digital manuscript, completely rewrote the story, and recently published it on Amazon™s Kindle publishing site.
-BTW, for more info on how the original digital manuscript migrated from machine to machine over that thirty year period, see the Author™s Note on the home page for my novel, [ Second Cousins
+I thought to myself, â€œWhy not?â€ So I dusted off the old digital manuscript, completely rewrote the story, and recently published it on Amazonâ€™s Kindle publishing site.
+BTW, for more info on how the original digital manuscript migrated from machine to machine over that thirty year period, see the Authorâ€™s Note on the home page for my novel, [ Second Cousins
         ](http://parrot-farm.net/Second-Cousins/).

-
+â€

+â€œ

         [Hubfolio/Matthew Casperson: Installing Gnome Shell Extensions in OpenSuse 11.4](http://www.brighthub.com/hubfolio/matthew-casperson/blog/archive/2011/04/26/installing-gnome-shell-extensions-in-opensuse-11-4.aspx)